FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: NLI19-SP: A Spanish Natural Language Inference dataset of hoaxes in Twitter

 Furthermore, each set of keywords was optimised by adding synonyms and similar expressions to catch different ways to express the same piece of false information, because a hoax does not have to be propagated with the same words in the social network.
 This enables the collection of variants of the same hoax from different Hispanic geographical areas and avoids the implementation of a biased search of tweets from a unique Hispanic country.

-The third step defines the automated search on Twitter API through the queries with the ID assigned as input.
-This search is limited by the beginning of the pandemic and tweets before that date have not been extracted.
-Moreover, replying tweets matching the query have not been excluded, since they can also misinform.
-The result of this process comprises 61 queries selected for the automated search from 61 reported hoaxes and tweets collected through them thanks to Twitter API.
+The third step defines the automated search on Twitter API by using the search queries generated.
+This search is limited to the time period between the 1st of January 2020 to the 14th of March 2021.
+Moreover, replying tweets matching the query have not been excluded, since they can also misinformation.
+The result of this process comprises 61 queries selected for the automated search from reported hoaxes and tweets collected through them thanks to Twitter API.
 Appendix I shows the hoaxes in Spanish but and the English translation.

 In the next step the dataset has been curated using the semantic similarity module to filter tweets that actually present semantic similarity with the identified hoax.
 Finally, the Natural Language Inference component is applied to label each tweet as \textit{entailment}, \textit{contradiction} or \textit{neutral} according to the relation with the original hoax statement as presented by the fact-checkers.
 In accordance with Twitter regulations and in order to guarantee users’ privacy, users and texts will not be published.